FHICT-S-Siem/S3-SiemLucassen-HAP/portfolio.md

 I chose Java over C# simply because I've been coding in C# for a while.
 I am eager to learn new languages such as Java so I can diversify my scope and I am certain that java would come across my path somehow in the forseeable future.
 Java is a popular language and provides a clean and efficient object-oriented-based development platform.
 Especially for this assignment, it's useful because Java is great for running applications that may be distributed among servers and clients in a network.

-Spring is the most popular framework for Java and is most indentified with dependency injection flavor of inversion of control, which I learned last year and am willing to put to use again in this project.
+Spring is the most popular framework for Java and is most identified with dependency injection flavour of inversion of control, which I learned last year and am willing to put to use again in this project.

-I have never finished a solid project with a framework/library in JavaScript before, so I took a look among the most popular frameworks (Vue, Angular, React, Next) and decided which one is the best documentated and simplest framework to learn.
+I have never finished a solid project with a framework/library in JavaScript before, so I took a look among the most popular frameworks (Vue, Angular, React, Next) and decided which one is the best documented and simplest framework to learn.
-My main reason for choosing React is because it uses a Vitrual DOM that makes the app run fast in terms of performances and promises a fast learning curve.
+My main reason for choosing React is because it uses a Virtual DOM that makes the app run fast in terms of performances and promises a fast learning curve.

 Python is easy to learn for making scripts for the Jetson Nano.
 On the Jetson Nano I have a SensorHub, which has all sorts of sensors which I used for the measurements of the temperature and brightness for now.
 In Python I can easily configure and test which sensors to use at a certain interval.
 Flask is a micro web framework written in Python which I can use for testing if the brightness/temperature are in the correct format/units.